 -

-Preheat the oven: Preheat your oven to 180°C. Butter a 20 cm square mold and line it with baking paper or use a pastry frame.
+Preheat the oven: Preheat your oven to 180°C. Butter a 20cm square baking tin and line it with baking paper or use a pastry frame.

 -

-Make the shortcrust pastry: In a bowl, mix the gluten-free flour, sugar and a pinch of salt.
-Add the cold diced butter and mix with your fingertips until you obtain a sandy texture.
-Press the dough evenly into the bottom of the pan.
+To make the shortcrust pastry: In a bowl, combine the gluten-free flour, sugar, and a pinch of salt.
+Add the cold, diced butter and rub it in with your fingertips until the mixture resembles coarse breadcrumbs.
+Press the dough evenly into the bottom of the tart pan.

 -

-Bake: Bake for about 20 minutes, or until the cookie is golden brown.
+Bake: Bake for approximately 20 minutes, or until the biscuit is golden brown.
 Let cool completely.

 -